-- The country is currently undergoing the fourth wave with an increase in confirmed cases of COVID-19 hospitalizations, and deaths, though daily numbers of cases have been decreasing and it appears that this wave has peaked. - The Public and Environmental Health (COVID-19 Pandemic) Regulations 2021 are in effect until 28 February 2022. - At the Cabinet Meeting held on 20 January 2022, the following measures were approved with effect 28th January 2022: - Entry to Churches, religious services, weddings and funerals will be limited to 50% of their approved capacity; - Only persons 16 and over who are fully vaccinated or present a negative COVID-19 test taken within 24 hours will be allowed entry into bars, discos, nightclubs, restaurants and social gatherings.
-Persons under 16 years of age who accompany those over 16 years of age are exempted from these requirements; - Incoming travellers and unvaccinated persons two years of age and older must present a negative PCR or Rapid Antigen test taken within three days prior to arrival; - Fully vaccinated residents must take a COVID-19 test within two days of arrival via the TCIG program at no cost; - Unvaccinated minors travellers must take a COVID-19 test within two days of arrival. - The following measures went into effect 21 January 2022: - Only fully vaccinated persons or persons presenting a negative COVID-19 test done within 24 hours who are 12 years and older will be allowed entry into bars, discos, funerals, nightclubs, religious events and restaurants. - COVID-19 tests must be presented for incoming travellers and residents two years and older.
+- The country is currently undergoing the fourth wave with an increase in confirmed cases of COVID-19 hospitalizations, and deaths, though daily numbers of cases have been decreasing and it appears that this wave has peaked. - The Public and Environmental Health (COVID-19 Pandemic) Regulations 2021 are in effect until 28 February 2022. - The following measures went into effect 28th January 2022: - Entry to Churches, religious services, weddings and funerals will be limited to 50% of their approved capacity; - Only persons 16 and over who are fully vaccinated or present a negative COVID-19 test taken within 24 hours will be allowed entry into bars, discos, nightclubs, restaurants and social gatherings.
+Persons under 16 years of age who accompany those over 16 years of age are exempted from these requirements; - Incoming travellers and unvaccinated persons two years of age and older must present a negative PCR or Rapid Antigen test taken within three days prior to arrival; - Fully vaccinated residents must take a COVID-19 test within two days of arrival via the TCIG program at no cost; - Unvaccinated minors travellers must take a COVID-19 test within two days of arrival.

-Symptomatic and Asymptomatic TCI COVID-19 cases by date of positive test Dec.
-20, 2021 - Jan.
-18, 2022
+Symptomatic and Asymptomatic TCI COVID-19 cases by date of positive test Dec 27, 2021 - Jan 25, 2022

-Source: Turks and Caicos Islands Situation Report 92
+Source: Turks and Caicos Islands Situation Report 93